2021 Training will be offered online.

 - Define and describe the integration of RPT and mindfulness techniques

-- Practice, lead and inquire the core MBRP exercises
+- Demonstrate, lead and inquire the core MBRP exercises

 - Effectively lead the MBRP mindfulness meditation and mindful movement practices

-- Recognize and describe clinical and logistical issues that arise in leading MBRP courses
+- Identify and describe clinical and logistical issues that arise in leading MBRP courses

-- Develop and/or deepen their own mindfulness meditation practice through formal periods of practice and mindfulness as a mode of being in daily life and appreciate the necessity of personal practice for successful delivery of this treatment modality
+- Utilize their own mindfulness meditation practice through formal periods of practice and mindfulness as a mode of being in daily life and appreciate the necessity of personal practice for successful delivery of this treatment modality

 It is our experience that successful delivery of MBRP requires facilitators to have a commitment to an ongoing, daily mindfulness meditation practice.
 To this end we have created recommendations for acceptance to this MBRP training.